rage/programming-23/data/part-4/1-vscode.md

 After this section

-- You will be equipped to use the Visual Studio Code editor to complete the exercises on this course
+- You will be equipped to use the Visual Studio Code editor to complete exercises on this course
-- You will be familiar with the interactive Python interpreter, and are able to use it to run code
+- You will be familiar with the interactive Python interpreter, and will be able to use it to run code

 </text-box>

-Thus far all exercises on this course have been completed on the course pages in embedded editor windows.
-Programming in the browser is very suitable for the first steps in programming, but now it is time to start using a separate editor especially made for programming.
+Thus far all the exercises on this course have been completed directly on the course pages in embedded editor windows.
+Programming in the browser is very suitable for the very first steps in programming, but now it is time to start using a separate editor especially made for programming.

 There are dozens of different editors that are suited to programming.
 On this course we will use the [Visual Studio Code](https://code.visualstudio.com/) editor, which has been gaining traction in recent years.

 Please install the Visual Studio Code editor on your own computer now.
+You may also need to install Python and the Visual Studio Code plugin for Python.
 You will also need the TMC plugin, which will take care of running the tests that go with the exercises.
-[Here is a guide](https://www.mooc.fi/en/installation/vscode) for installing and running both.
-Read the instructions on working on and submitting exercises and complete the task below:
+[Here is a guide](https://www.mooc.fi/en/installation/vscode) to installing and running all of these.
+Read the instructions on working on and submitting exercises, and then complete the task below:

 <programming-exercise name='Hello Visual Studio Code' tmcname='part04-01_hello_visual_studio_code'>

 Please write a program which asks the user which editor they are using.
-The program keeps asking until the user types in _Visual Studio Code_.
+The program should keep on asking until the user types in _Visual Studio Code_.

 Have a look at the example of expected behaviour below: